What Makes a Great Instructor and How Do You Find One?

 Finding an instructor that is both experienced and a dedicated student of the industry is challenging when all you have to go on is a website.
 Here are some suggestions to help you sift through the various instructors in your local area.

 You can start by reading Instructor Bios.
 An instructor's biography should be helpful in indicating how long they have been teaching, and will show credentials beyond the minimum “NRA Certified Instructor.”
-To be clear the NRA Instructor certification is good and valuable but my point is that it is generally the required certification in many states to be a firearm instructor.
+Beware of instructors who inflate their bios by stretching the truth or telling absolute lies.
+Anyone in business and in sales is going to go to some effort to make themselves look at good as possible but there needs to be an element of integrity.

 You can also look for organizations, rather than just one instructor.
 Often times when an instructor is part of a team of instructors at a gun range or in a larger organization like our own Training Network; it can be indicative that they have access to better information, can get input from other instructors about teaching techniques, and are more likely to get experience teaching faster.